Temple of Music: Shooting of William McKinley

+Drawing by T. Dart Walker depicting the shooting.

-The Temple of Music is primarily remembered today as the site of the assassination of United States President William McKinley.
-On September 5, 1901, McKinley delivered a speech on tariffs and foreign trade at the exposition.
+On September 5, 1901, United States President William McKinley delivered a speech on tariffs and foreign trade at the exposition.
 The following day, designated as "President's Day" at the exposition, McKinley was shot by Leon Czolgosz while greeting the public at the Temple of Music.
 McKinley died one week later in Buffalo.

 Location

 After the Exposition closed, the Temple of Music and the other plaster buildings were torn down, and the area between Delaware Avenue and Elmwood Avenue was turned into a residential subdivision bisected by the Lincoln Parkway.
-The Buffalo and Erie County Historical Society placed a stone and marker on a traffic island dividing Fordham Drive, near that parkway, to mark the area where the Temple of Music was located.
+On June 28, 1921, the Buffalo and Erie County Historical Society dedicated a simple granite boulder and marker on a traffic island dividing Fordham Drive, near that parkway, to mark the area where the Temple of Music was located.
 "But the spot where the assassination actually took place has been the subject of speculation for much of the century," a reporter would write more than 87 years after the event, adding, "Some say it's a toss-up between 30 and 34 Fordham Drive, while others say it occurred across the street at 29 Fordham or at the end of the island."